danieladam7/weather_app/README.md

 ## Features 🏆

-- Feature 1: Add cities and the app will display the current weather information for each city, including temperature, weather description, and an icon representing the weather conditions
+- Add cities and the app will display the current weather information for each city, including temperature, weather description, and an icon representing the weather conditions

-- Feature 2: Delete cities from the list if you no longer wish to see the weather information for those locations
+- Delete cities from the list if you no longer wish to see the weather information for those locations

 ## Deployment 🌐